4 Ways to Deal with Emotional Exhaustion in a Relationship

 Keep in mind: According to Gottman, the key to successful repair attempts isn’t that your words or gestures are right, but that you and your partner are hearing each other out.
 Focus less on perfecting what you’re saying, and more on understanding where your partner is coming from.

-THE KIDS ARE RUNNING YOU RAGGED
+HOW TO DEAL WHEN THE KIDS ARE RUNNING YOU RAGGED

 Approach it: You love your kids, but it feels like they’re taking over your life (and putting you out of touch with your spouse).
 One way to reconnect when you’re drowning in parenting, according to Marie Hartwell-Walker, Ed.D., is to reconsider your kids’ schedules, rather than your own.
 It could be as simple as dropping from three extracurriculars to two—you’d be surprised at how much time you gain when not driving back and forth from soccer practice every weekday.